 In general, the vegetation of the Ski Center area progresses from a hardwood forest dominated by sugar maple and beech, on the lower slopes of the mountain, to conifer forests with red spruce and balsam fir upward toward the summit.
 This is a common progression found on most mountainous terrain throughout the Adirondacks.
 In previous unit management plans for the Ski Center, vegetation was described in terms of forest covertypes, which is a forestry-oriented approach.
-Figure 13, Vegetation Covertype Map, shows the forest covertypes identified by NYSDEC.
-The vegetation unit boundaries on this map have been altered from previous versions on the basis of in-field observations and interpretation of aerial photographs.
+Figure 13, Vegetation Covertype Map, shows the forest covertypes-identified by NYSDECmapped by LA Group Vegetation Ecologist, Dr. Richard Futyma, for the 2004 UMP.
+The vegetation unit boundaries on this map have been altered from previous versions were developed on the basis of extensive in-field observations throughout the Intensive Use Area and interpretation of aerial photographs.